 IAN is a 501c4 nonprofit advocacy organization.

-The rise of misinformation, extreme bias, and hate-motivated incidents in California reflects troubling national trends, underscoring the urgent need for a coordinated community response grounded in data collection and evidence-based reporting.
+Misinformation, extreme bias, and rising hate-motivated incidents in California mirror troubling national trends, highlighting the urgent need for a coordinated, evidence-based response.

 Julie Marzouk is an attorney, author, and activist with over fifteen years of experience in both private and nonprofit sectors.
 She began her legal career at Bingham McCutchen before directing the Immigration Unit of the Public Law Center.
 Julie also served as an Associate Law Professor at Chapman University, leading the Family Protection Clinic.